Multimodal Fake News Video Explanation: Dataset, Analysis and Evaluation: Proposed Model

 \subsection{Multimodal Relation Graph Reasoning}

-To date, we have four news video data sources: video frames $F$, input title $T$, OCR text $R$ extracted from images, and relevant news context $P$.
-For fusion of these features, we employ a Transformer encoder, which has achieved outstanding success in various natural language processing tasks such as sentiment analysis~\cite{mahdaouy2021deep} and multimodal summaries~\cite{xing2021km}.
-We initially form a labeled sequence $X$ by connecting them together and then feed the $X$ into the Transformer Encoder $TE$, as illustrated below:
+So far, we obtained three kinds of modal sources for news videos: the news title $T$, the audio transcript $A$, and the video frame $F$.
+To extract the embedded features, we turn to the Transformer \cite{32} encoder, which has shown convincing success on various natural language processing tasks.
+We first concatenate them into a sequence of tokens, denoted as $X$, and then feed $X$ into the Transformer encoder $TE$ as follows:

-where $\mathbf{H} \in \mathbb{R}^{S \times D}$ represents the encoded representation of the matrix, with each column corresponding to a token. $S$ signifies the total number of tokens in $X$.
+where $H \in \mathbb{R}{^{S \times D}}$ is the coded representation matrix, each column corresponds to a token, and $S$ is the total number of tokens in $X$.

-For each sample $V_{i}$, we construct a multimodal graph $G$ to thoroughly encapsulate the aforementioned semantic and visual associations.
-Therefore, we make $\mathcal{H}=\left\{h_{1}, \cdots, h_{s}\right\}$ represent a node set, corresponding to the $S$ tokens in $X$, which can be divided into four categories: title nodes, OCR text nodes, image visual nodes, and related news context nodes.